-We had the opportunity to present at the Columbus Chamber of Commerce’s Logistics Council annual event, alongside our partners at InQ, a trading platform for consignment inventory.
+We had the opportunity to present at the Columbus Chamber of Commerce’s Logistics Council annual event alongside our partners at InQ, a consignment inventory trading platform.
 We presented our journey building their custom web app to support the circular economy.

-The InQ app was designed to optimize and realign medical inventory through big data and an AI-assisted trading system that generated optimal trade recommendations for unused inventory.
-Building this trading ecosystem took extensive app design, robust backend development, and a deep understanding of how to drive user adoption, but we got it done!
+The InQ app was designed to optimize and realign medical inventory using big data and an AI-assisted trading engine.
+Building this trading ecosystem was not easy.
+It took extensive app design, robust backend development, months of time, and hundreds of thousands of lines of code!

 If you’ve used inventory management systems (IMS) like SAP or Move Medical, you know how rigid and complex they can be.
 When introducing InQ’s new trading app for industry use, the biggest pushback was around inventory accuracy.
 Many organizations didn’t trust their existing IMS data to start a trading program.
-They also weren’t confident that their sales force kept an accurate inventory count for their territories.
+They also weren’t confident that their sales force maintained accurate inventory counts for their territories.

 Initially, we treated this as a software problem, but it wasn’t.
-It was a behavior problem that ended up becoming a strength.
+It was a behavior problem that became a huge selling point.
+Let me explain.

-Once we launched the trading platform, salespeople immediately saw its value and how it could improve their bottom lines.
-They were motivated to clean up their inventory data: sales reps and inventory managers located missing inventory and updated it in their IMS.
-As a result, the IMS became more accurate.
+Once we launched the trading platform, salespeople immediately saw its value and how it could improve their bottom lines through faster sales cycles.
+Overnight, sales reps and inventory managers began working together to locate missing inventory, and updating the IMS accordingly.
+Contrary to what organizations believed, InQ actually improved the accuracy of an IMS!
 This proved one of our core beliefs: great app ideas can drive user behavior.

 Behavior Change Starts with Great UX and UI